AdaCore/spark2014/language_design/source/globalparam.rst

 Dynamic Semantics
 ^^^^^^^^^^^^^^^^^

-There are no dynamic semantics associated with a ``dependency_aspect`` it  used purely for static analyses puposes and is not executed.
+There are no dynamic semantics associated with a ``dependency_aspect`` it  used purely for static analyses purposes and is not executed.

-.. todo:: We could consider executable semantics, especially for conditional dependencies, but I think we should only consider executing apsects which are Ada aspects such as Pre and Post.
+.. todo:: We could consider executable semantics, especially for conditional dependencies, but I think we should only consider executing aspects which are Ada aspects such as Pre and Post.

 Examples
 ^^^^^^^^